Cyphre117/PrototypeDevTDD/TDD.md

 # Implementation
 ## Source Control
-We will be using Git source controll.
+We will be using Git source control.
 The engine is currently stored in a private repository on Github.

 ## Testing Tool
 While the engine is under development it would be very valuable to have some kind of instant feedback tool for the other members of the team.
 Rather than having to wait to have a programmer to integrate some new asset into the game they could test and iterate quickly on designs in their own time.
 The testing tool could show previews of animations under certain game conditions or how the manually created art would look alongside some procedural art or shader.
 It could also allow for the testing of audio assets, randomised events, or asset pools.